Muhammad al-Zawahiri: Release

-In September 2012, Zawahiri offered to mediate a 10-year hudna between Islamists and the Western world, in return for which the United States and the West would stop intervening in Muslim lands, stop interfering in Muslim education, end the so-called 'war on Islam' and release all Islamist prisoners.
+In September 2012, Zawahiri offered to mediate a 10-year hudna between Islamists and the Western world, in return for which the United States and the West would stop intervening in Muslim lands, stop allegedly interfering in Muslim education, end the so-called "war on Islam", and release all Islamist prisoners.

-In an interview which aired on Egypt's CBC TV on October 4, 2012 (as translated by MEMRI), Al-Zawahiri denied "belong[ing] to Al-Qaeda or any other organization" but stated that "ideologically speaking, I am in agreement with all these organizations.
+In an interview which aired on Egypt's CBC TV on 4 October 2012 (as translated by MEMRI), Al-Zawahiri denied "belong[ing] to Al-Qaeda or any other organization" but stated that "ideologically speaking, I am in agreement with all these organizations.
 Our common denominator is the Islamic shari'a."
 Regarding Israel and Jews, Al-Zawahiri declared that "Fighting Israel, fighting the Jews is a religious duty incumbent upon all.
 The Egyptian government should have been fighting the Jewish enemy...This is a religious duty incumbent upon all Muslims."

 Later activities

 Muhammad al-Zawahiri was involved in the organization of the 11 September 2012 protest at the United States embassy in Cairo.

 On 18 January 2013, he organized a protest outside France's embassy in Cairo against French intervention in Mali.
 He described France's military actions as "threatening of the return of French colonialism on Arab and Islamic peoples" and stated that France was at war with Islam.

 In August 2013, in the wake of the overthrow of President Morsi, Zawahiri was arrested.
 In April 2014 Zawahiri, with 67 others, was charged with forming a terrorist group and seeking to undermine security across Egypt.

 On 17 March 2016, Zawahiri was released from prison.